garretfick/openplcproject.github.io/runtime/linux/index.md

   - /getting-started-linux
 ---

-**These instructions are targeted for Debian-based distros (like Ubuntu, Mint, Kali, etc).**
+**These instructions are targeted for Debian-based distributions (like Ubuntu, Mint, Kali, etc).**

 The best way to get OpenPLC files into your system is by using git.
-Usually, git comes pre-installed on most Linux distros.
+Usually, git comes preinstalled on most Linux distributions.
 If for some reason you don't have git installed on your system, you can install it by typing:

 ```
 sudo apt-get install git